Itsrummmy/From-Pixels-to-Profit-EDA/README.md

 <!-- Outcomes -->
 ## Outcomes
 This project offered an opportunity to develop my data analysis skills.
 I gained practical experience in data cleaning, handling missing values, identifying correlations, and effectively communicating findings through visualizations.
-Presenting my findings to my line manager further enhanced my ability to communicate data insights professionally.
+Presenting my findings enhanced my ability to communicate data insights in an analytical and professional manner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>